 - Nonresident Hunting License

-In addition to a nonresident hunting license and nonresident fur license, a nonresident trapping license is required for all persons who trap any furbearer, unless exempt.
+In addition to a nonresident hunting license and nonresident fur license (if required), a nonresident trapping license is required for all persons who trap any furbearer, unless exempt.

 - Bobcat: No daily limit, season limit 20, possession limit 20 per license.